matheuseabra/L0ad/README.md

 This might take a while...
 ```

-It benchmarks `https://www.nytimes.com/` with a 1000 requests and a 100 concurrent users doing page hits.

-**Obs:**
+**Obs:** Go easy with the number of requests and concurrency as it might make the host address to timeout.
+Start with low values, then slowly increase them and observe its results.

 ### Parameters

-Parameter | Description | Default
+Parameter | Description
 --- | ---
 Requests | Number of requests to perform for the benchmarking session.
 Concurrency | Number of multiple requests to perform at a time.